itfanr/ros2-wiki/Linux-Development-Setup.md

 Then, source the ROS `setup.bash` file, and finally, source the `release.com` file in the root of the OpenSplice distribution to set the `OSPL_HOME` environment variable appropriately.
 After that, your shell is ready to run ROS2 binaries with the official OpenSplice distribution.

-You may also need to add the following line to you `.bashrc` file:
+You may also need to add the following line to your `.bashrc` file:

 ```
 export PTECH_LICENSE_FILE=path/to/prismtech.lic